Edward Douglass White: Confederate soldier and Reconstruction

+However, Griffith claimed that when he met White, and told White of the subject matter of The Birth of a Nation, White said "I was a member of the Klan, sir."
+Griffith then arranged a screening of his film for the nine members of the Supreme Court and members of Congress.

 In 1877, White served on the Reception Committee of the Knights of Momus in New Orleans.
 The Knights' Mardi Gras parade was an attack on Reconstruction so extreme that it was widely condemned, and even denounced by the Krewe of Rex.

 Political career

 While living on his family's abandoned plantation, White began his legal studies.
-He enrolled at the University of Louisiana in New Orleans to complete his study of the law, at what is now known as the Tulane University Law School.
+He enrolled at the University of Louisiana in New Orleans to complete his study of the law, at what is now known as Tulane University Law School.
 He subsequently was admitted to the bar and commenced practice in New Orleans in 1868.
 He was also mentored as a young attorney by Edouard Bermudez, a New Orleans lawyer who later served as chief justice of the Louisiana Supreme Court.

 White served in the Louisiana State Senate in 1874, a year marked by interracial violence in political campaigns and elections.
 He also served on the Louisiana Supreme Court from 1878 to 1880.
 In 1891, the State Legislature elected him to the United States Senate to succeed James B. Eustis.
 During his time in state politics, White was politically affiliated with two-time governor Francis T. Nicholls (1876–1880; 1888–1892), a former Confederate general.
 He was Nicholls' campaign manager in the 1888 Louisiana gubernatorial election, which was riddled with fraud and the intimidation of African American voters to ensure Nicholls' election.